junjizhi/emacstil.com/_posts/2022-03-04-setting-up-vale-prose-linter-on-emacs.md

 date: '2022-03-04 22:17:00 -0500'
 categories: [til]
 comments: true
+excerpt: 'I set up Vale on Emacs to lint my prose based on Microsoft / Google / proselint style guides.
+It highlights any violation and provides instant feedback.'
 ---
 Most of my writing happens in [Emacs Org-mode](https://orgmode.org/).
 One natural thinking is to let Emacs help me with my writing.
 This post